fogg-lab/curated-bulk-rnaseq-gene-expression/README.md

 ## Data Sources

 - **GDC**: We used the GDC Transfer tool to download raw counts and clinical data for the samples from GDC prior to preprocessing.
 - **GEO**: We pulled preprocessed GEO data from ARCHS<sup>4</sup> and further processed the sample-specific metadata to organize the information into distinct characteristics and phenotypes for each sample[1].
+Specifically, we used the August 24 2024 data release of the ARCHS<sup>4</sup> gene expression collection (Version 2.5).

 ## Prerequisites
 - [Python 3.9 or higher](https://www.python.org/downloads/)